George Keats: Life

-Migration to America
+Immigration to America

 George and Georgiana were married 28 May 1818 at St Margaret's, Westminster.
 He claimed a portion of his inheritance, which he deemed inadequate to start a business in London, and laid plans to acquire farmland in southern Illinois, seeking an American fortune.
 In June 1818 the couple departed London for Liverpool, accompanied by John Keats and his friend Charles Brown, who were setting forth on a Scottish walking tour.
-George and Georgiana booked passage for Philadelphia on The Telegraph.
+George and Georgiana booked passage for Philadelphia on the Telegraph.

 The Keatses disembarked in late August 1818, journeying by wagon to Pittsburgh and by keelboat down the Ohio River to Henderson, Kentucky.
 After traveling to nearby Edwards County, Illinois, to see their prospective investment in Morris Birkbeck's community of Wanborough, George dropped the idea and instead spent the winter in John James Audubon's home in Henderson.
 Keats's experience may have served as a model for Charles Dickens' Martin Chuzzlewit, who also decided he was unprepared for sod-busting.
-He invested many of his funds in an Audubon steamboat venture, The Henderson, which failed immediately.
+He invested many of his funds in an Audubon steamboat venture, the Henderson, which failed immediately.
 Audubon's brother-in-law, Thomas W. Bakewell, then persuaded the Keatses to move to Louisville, Kentucky, in early 1819, to work in his sawmill there.